fre5h/DoctrineEnumBundle/README.md

 ### Hook for Doctrine migrations

 If you use [Doctrine migrations](https://github.com/doctrine/migrations "Doctrine migrations") in your project you should be able to create migrations for you custom ENUM types.
-If you create migration for the **new** ENUM type, then just use console commands `doctrine:migrations:diff` to create migration and `doctrine:migrations:migrate` to execute it.
+If you want to create migration for the **new** ENUM type, then just use console commands `doctrine:migrations:diff` to create migration and `doctrine:migrations:migrate` to execute it.

 For the previous example of `BasketballPositionType` Doctrine will generate SQL statement, that looks like this: